pli6508/sidewalk-robot/README.md

 This project develops a customized Docker container for running GPU-accelerated machine learning models on an OAK-D camera.

-The Docker container is published at the DockerHub repository [gpucam](https://hub.docker.com/repository/docker/ping6508/gpucam/general)
+The Docker container is available on DockerHub at the repository [gpucam](https://hub.docker.com/r/ping6508/gpucam).

 ### Docker Container Setup: